-You wouldn't purchase a car without first researching the model.
-Be sure to research the schools you are looking at before just picking one.
+You wouldn't buy a car without at least looking into it a bit, be it hearing about it from a friend or doing your own research.
+Be sure to research the schools you are looking at before just choosing one.

-What do their prior students say about them?
-(Google and Facebook reviews)
+- What do their prior students say about them?

-What are the instructor's like?
-Do they have a solid background in training professional drivers?
+- What are their instructors like?
+Do they have a solid background training professional drivers?

-What kind of accommodations does the school offer?
-Do they have lodging?
-What does the lodging cost?
+- What kind of accommodations does the school offer?
+Is there lodging available?
+What does it cost?

-Do other reputable places use them?
-Local companies, colleges, etc.
+- Do other reputable companies use them?
+Local driving companies, colleges, etc.